Dua-Fatima-khan/GenAi-Tasks-DF/What is Generative AI/GenerativeAi.md

-# What I Learned About Generative AI
+# What is Generative AI
 **By Dua Fatima**

 ## My Google Badge